IQSS/dataverse/doc/Sphinx/source/User/dataverse-management.rst

 Dataverse Administration
 ++++++++++++++++++++++++++++

-A dataverse is a container for Datasets and dataverses, and is the home for an individual scholar's, project's, journal's or organization's data.
+A dataverse is a container for Datasets (research data, code, documentation, and metadata) and other dataverses, which can be setup for individual researchers, departments, journals and organizations.

 |image1|